 To the west of the city is a blaze of riverside homes at Milton and Toowong, beyond which lies Mount Coot-tha.
 Across the river, the major landmarks are the South Bank Cultural Centre and South Bank Parklands, which curve round to Kangaroo Point, the city’s activity heartlands, crowned by the Story Bridge.
 Beyond them are the bohemian, bustling streets of South Brisbane and the West End, which tend to feel infinitely more relaxed than their northern counterparts.

-Brisbane is an attractive enough place, with the typical features of any Australian city of a comparable age and size – a historic precinct, museums, botanic gardens and a glut of good cafés, restaurants and music venues – it just lacks the funky beach settlements.
-It’s a fairly easy place to find casual, short-term employment, however, and the healthy, unpredictable social scene tempts many travellers to spend longer here than they had planned.
+Brisbane is a fairly easy place to find casual, short-term employment, and the healthy, unpredictable social scene tempts many travellers to spend longer here than they had planned.
 As for exploring further afield, you’ll find empty beaches and surf on North Stradbroke Island and dolphins around Moreton Island – both easy to reach from the city.